 Not long ago, this rule wouldn't have to have been stated.
-Analysis is absolutely vital to trading.
+The analysis is absolutely vital to trading.
 Unfortunately, Forex is being increasingly sold as an effortless get-rich-quick scheme.
 That is not the case.
-You need to learn how to interpret charts, trend-lines, indicators, etc. When you make the effort, you'll find it’s not a lot to learn, but you will need to know it.
+You need to learn how to interpret charts, trend lines, indicators, etc. When you make the effort, you'll find it’s not a lot to learn, but you will need to know it.

 Keep it simple